Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan-regul.md

 ### Hierarchical shrinkage
 The Bayesian lasso doesn’t get us sparsity, but can we get there?
 What kinds of prior shapes would encourage sparsity?
 (That is, a few relatively large coefficients, and many coefficients very close to zero.)
 We can use different global-local scale mixtures of normal distributions as our priors to encourage more sparsity.
 (You’ve seen the Student-T distribution is one of these scale mixtures, and the lasso is actually one of them too.)
 We combine the global scale for the coefficient priors, tau, with a local scale lambda.
 (Sorry, there aren’t enough Greek letters to go around…)

-### Comparing the Models

-So far, we have described and fit both the frequentist and Bayesian versions of ridge and LASSO regression to our training data, and we have shown that we can make pretty outstanding predictions on our held-out test set!
-However, we have not explored the parameters that each model has estimated.
-Here, we will begin to probe our models.

 ## Conclusion